zueai/create-mcp/README.md

 ## Why Cloudflare Workers?

-Honestly, vibes, great DX, and blazing fast deployments.
+Vibes, great DX, and blazing fast deployments.

 I don't like running MCP servers locally, and I'm pretty sure you don't either.
 Now we don't have to run node processes to use simple MCP tools in Cursor that call APIs.